Stop the War Coalition: Anti-war activities (November 2003–2005)

-The Coalition held a series of protests during November 2003 climaxing in a march on the 20th protesting against what it claimed is the aggressive foreign policy of U.S. President George W. Bush, and against the continued U.S. detention of prisoners in Guantanamo Bay, which protesters have claimed is an illegal infringement of human rights and the Geneva conventions.
+The Coalition held a series of protests during November 2003 climaxing in a march on the 20th protesting against what it said was the aggressive foreign policy of U.S. President George W. Bush, and against the continued U.S. detention of prisoners in Guantanamo Bay, which protesters have said is an illegal infringement of human rights and the Geneva Conventions.
 A march past parliament was organised climaxing in a rally in Trafalgar Square.
 A papier-mâché statue of Bush was toppled in an action reminiscent of the much televised pulling down of a statue of Saddam Hussein in Baghdad by American soldiers.
 Speakers included politician George Galloway, then SNP leader Alex Salmond and Vietnam War veteran Ron Kovic.
 The coalition estimated that 300,000 people were present at the demonstration, while the police put those attending at 100,000 people.

 On 19 March 2005, StWC organised a large demonstration in Westminster with supporters marching from Hyde Park to Parliament Square via the US embassy.
 The supporters were calling for the invading troops to move out of Iraq, for the US to not attack Iran and Syria, for the British government to halt reductions in the civil liberties of British citizens including the right to protest and a free trial (which they allege would result from the recent Prevention of Terrorism Act 2005 and Serious Organised Crime and Police Act 2005), and for a reduction in racism in the UK.

 The date was chosen as the it was the international day of anti-war demonstrations, as called by the Assembly of the Social Movements at the 2004 European Social Forum.
 Estimates of the number of marchers vary from 45,000 by the police to over 100,000 by StWC to 200,000 by some observers.
 The protest was the first occasion on which a march had passed the US embassy in London since the protests over the Vietnam War.

 John Rees has written: "Socialists should unconditionally stand with the oppressed against the oppressor, even if the people who run the oppressed country are undemocratic and persecute minorities, like Saddam Hussein."

 Commentators such as Observer columnist Nick Cohen and Independent columinst John Rentoul accused Stop the War of being pro-Hussein.
 StWC was criticised by journalists such as Cohen for its refusal to condemn attacks on US and other foreign troops occupying Iraq, and refusal to condemn foreign insurgent fighters who have entered parts of the country.
 Cohen criticised the relationship of the StWC with organisations he considers reactionary such as the Muslim Association of Britain.
 He accused the coalition of ignoring the requests of secular trade unions and Kurds in Iraq.
 Cohen stated that there is a contradiction between the StWC's call for respect for human rights and its links with organisations that Cohen said call for the death penalty for homosexuality and apostasy.